 From Macclesfield to Bollington, the Way is hard-surfaced.
 North of Bollington, visitors will find various firm, compacted surfaces, the accessibility of which can be affected by weather.
 At road bridges, access is via steps unless otherwise indicated.

 At car parks and crossings, our standard entrance is a kissing gate, or other arrangement, designed to admit conventional wheelchairs.
+Please bring a RADAR scheme key with you as many kissing gates include a RADAR scheme padlock which allows for easier access for wheelchairs.
 If you use a larger mobility aid, you may wish to telephone for advice.

 A brief history of Middlewood Way